Salesforce

 5 Customize the text styling options.
 Click one of the components from the Text Styling section.
 Here you can choose how the text, background image, background, border, and spacing display.

-Once you're done, click Save to preserve the draft, or click Publish to make it visible to invitees.
+When you're finished, click Save to preserve the draft, or click Publish to make the changes visible to invitees.

 Building a Layout

 1 Access the Site Designer.
 Begin by selecting your event.
-To go to registration, click Registration, then Registration Process from the left-hand navigation.
-For the website, click Website from the left-hand navigation.
+To go to your website, click Event Website from the Event navigation.
 Then click Open Site Designer.

 2 Add your sections.
 Layouts are organized by sections, which contain pre-built layouts for specific content types, like FAQ pages or venue spotlights.
 To the right of the canvas, click Sections.
 From the dropdown at the top, select a category to browse through the different pre-built sections.
 Then, drag and drop the section you want to use onto the canvas.